Welcome to today's edition of the Rush 24-7 podcast.

 The economy was slowing down, but before the financial crisis hit.

-Now we we've been told by the news media, the rest of the Democrat political machinery that the Great Recession started in the last quarter of 2007.
+Now, we've been told by the news media, the rest of the Democrat political machinery, that the Great Recession started in the last quarter of 2007.

-So they're already being contradictory, although I don't think anybody's gonna remember that the media told us the recession started in uh 2007.
+So they're already being contradictory, although I don't think anybody's going to remember that the media told us the recession started in 2007.

-Now here's the Gallup poll, and uh overall quality of life down five points uh since 2008, influence of organized religion plus two, the opportunity for a person to get ahead by working hard, down thirteen, since Obama was inaugurated, down thirteen points.
+The opportunity for a person to get ahead by working hard, down 13 since Obama was inaugurated, down 13 points.

 Our system of government, how well it works, down 11.